cotodevel/snemulds/README.md

 -   up to date devkitpro , using libfat sources directly instead a precompiled library.

 -   replaced fifo commands from libnds.
-Now using a new NDS hardware FIFO overlayer (written by Coto), which fixes most games that didn't boot on earlier builds, (but they did boot on old Snemuldsv6 0.2 precompiled from SnemulDS site).
+Now using a new NDS hardware FIFO overlayer, which fixes most games that didn't boot on earlier builds, (but they did boot on old Snemuldsv6 0.2 precompiled from SnemulDS site).

 -   new IPC FIFO hardware API that allows to read/write from map that is ONLY available to the other ARM Core.
-    Ie: You want to read/write 0x037f8000 which is ARM7-only, now you can from ARM9! with VERY little overhead due to hardware IPC.
+    Ie: You want to read/write 0x037f8000 which is ARM7-only, now you can from ARM9!
-    This has been tested and works, but its currently unused.

 to do: